 SHAKEN uses the protocols and mechanisms defined by the IETF Secure Telephone Identity Revisited (STIR) Working Group.
 The STIR document [RFC8226] describes a credential system in the form of STI certificates that enables telephone service providers to cryptographically assert authority over telephone numbers.
 The scope of an STI certificate is expressed by the certificate’s TNAuthList object.
 As defined in [RFC8226], a TNAuthList can identify the set (or a subset) of TNs assigned to the certificate holder.
 Alternatively, the TNAuthList may contain an SPC value assigned to the telephone service provider holding the certificate, with the implication that it identifies all of the telephone numbers associated with that identifier for the service provider.

 To avoid unnecessary complexity, the SHAKEN specifications profile the STI certificate scoping mechanism provided by [RFC8226].
 [ATIS-1000080-E] restricts the contents of a SHAKEN certificate TNAuthList object to a single SPC value assigned to the SHAKEN SP holding the certificate.
-Furthermore, [ATIS-1000074-E] relaxes the STI certificate scope semantics slightly so that a SHAKEN-compliant SP can sign a calling TN that is not associated with the SPC of the signing SHAKEN certificate.
+Furthermore, [ATIS-1000074-E] utilizes the SPC value in the TNAuthList solely as an identifier of the signing SP independent of the calling TNs used on individual calls for which the SP performs the STI-AS function.
 This enables a SHAKEN-compliant SP to provide full attestation for a customer originating a call from a calling TN assigned by a different TN service provider.
 These simplifications are justified given that a SHAKEN SP must pass a very rigorous STI-PA vetting process in order to obtain a SHAKEN certificate.

-Editor’s Note: Contributions are invited to clarify the wording in the above paragraph.